Nonparametric Treatment Effect Identification in School Choice: Conclusion

 \section{Conclusion}

 Detailed administrative data from school choice settings provide an exciting frontier for causal inference in observational data.
-Remarkably, school choice markets are engineered \citep{roth2002economist} to have desirable properties for market participants, and yet it may yield natural-experiment variation that inform program evaluation and policy objectives.
+Remarkably, school choice markets are engineered \citep{roth2002economist} to have desirable properties for market participants, and yet they may yield natural-experiment variation that inform program evaluation and policy objectives.
 Credibility of empirical studies using such variation demands an understanding of the limits of the data---an understanding of what counterfactual queries the data can and cannot answer (absent further assumptions).
 Our analyses here provide a step towards that understanding.

 As a review, we provide a detailed analysis of treatment effect identification in school choice settings.
 We characterize the identification of aTEs, the building blocks of aggregate treatment effects.
 We find that pooling over lottery- and RD-driven aTEs leads the former to dominate the latter asymptotically.
-We provide a simple regression diagnostic for the weight put on RD-driven aTEs.
+We provide a simple regression diagnostic for the weight put on RD-driven aTEs, as well as some suggestions for aggregating aTEs.
 Lastly, we contribute asymptotic theory for estimating aggregations of RD-driven aTEs.